UnbendableStraw/homepod-restore/README.md

 Note: When 17.5 becomes unsigned, a new .ipsw will need to be rebuilt.
 We will try to share new .ipsws here as old versions become unsigned.

 ### Prerequisites:

 p.0. you need a usb connection to your homepod. the port on the pod is under the rubber base. remove the base by wedging your fingers between the base and mesh, pry it straight off. no heat necessary.

-p.0.0. see tihmstar's repo for info on crafting your own usb dongle: https://github.com/tihmstar/homepwn/tree/main/homebreakout_3dprint
+p.0.0. while you can solder directly to the pins on the pod, it's not recommended, the pads are fragile. see tihmstar's repo for info on crafting your own usb dongle: https://github.com/tihmstar/homepwn/tree/main/homebreakout_3dprint

-p.0.1 image of basic USB pinout https://nicsfix.com/media/debug.jpg

-p.1. you need a mac (tested on apple silicon)
+p.1. you need a mac (tested on apple silicon, may work on intel)

 p.2. your homepod needs to show as recovery mode on your mac when powered on oriented normally.
 If it never connects in Recovery Mode, or it only gives DFU mode, it's likely a hw issue.